About the Fund

 Since 1986, the Chronicle Season of Sharing Fund has raised $120 million to help thousands of Bay Area families.
 The Fund offers grants to help families in crisis so they can pay for housing and emergency needs.
 Through a network of 150 community service agencies, the Fund works to identify families in need and provide short-term, critical assistance grants.

 Grant monies from the Fund can help families in any number of ways, such as paying the rent so they can stay in their home, covering a security deposit so they can transition out of a homeless shelter, or buying a wheelchair or other essential medical equipment that they couldn’t otherwise afford.
-In addition, the Chronicle Season of Sharing Fund supports food banks and distributes $1 million each year to assist individuals and families who might otherwise go hungry.
+In addition, the Chronicle Season of Sharing Fund supports food banks and distributes over $1 million each year to assist individuals and families who might otherwise go hungry.

-Over the last 30 years the Fund has been one of the largest donors to Bay Area food banks, providing them with $19 million.
+Over the last 31 years the Fund has been one of the largest donors to Bay Area food banks, providing them with $20 million.
 All of the Fund’s administrative expenses are covered by the Evelyn and Walter Haas, Jr. Fund and the San Francisco Chronicle.
 As a result, 100 percent of the money raised by the Chronicle Season of Sharing Fund goes directly to help the families and communities we serve.